BEng/MEng Joint Computing and Mathematics

 We look for people who are good at Maths and are excited by computing and its many applications and are or have the potential to be great problem-solvers, lateral-thinkers or systematic thinkers.
 We welcome people with a wide variety of A-level subjects for our courses.

-All applicants are encouraged, if possible, and may be asked, to take an AEA or STEP exam in Maths.
+All applicants are encouraged, if possible, and may be asked, to take a STEP exam in Maths.
 These can often be sat at your local examination centre.
-Please note that regardless of whether an applicant is planning to take an AEA and/or STEP exam in maths or not, one or more may form part of a conditional offer that we make to an applicant.
+Please note that regardless of whether an applicant is planning to take a STEP exam in maths or not, one or more may form part of a conditional offer that we make to an applicant.

 The STEP Maths exam consists of 3 papers.
 Papers I and II are based on the A-level Maths syllabus.
 Paper III is based on the A-level Further Maths syllabus.
 Extra tuition is advisable; the style of question is markedly different to that of A-level.
-Where requested, we will ask for a Grade 1 or Grade 2 in one of the papers.
+Where requested, we will ask for a Grade 1 or Grade 2 in STEP III.
+We may also ask for a Grade 1 or Grade 2 in the STEP I or STEP II paper.